MBalthasar/GlobalSolarPosition/README.md

 # GlobalSolarPosition
 [![DOI](https://zenodo.org/badge/544945169.svg)](https://zenodo.org/badge/latestdoi/544945169)

 Global computation of the solar position at a given time in Google Earth Engine.
 The calculations of the solar zenith and azimuth angles are based on the [following equations](https://gml.noaa.gov/grad/solcalc/solareqns.PDF).
+The angles are computed for a given local time with respect to the present time zone based on the [Natural Earth time zones dataset](https://www.naturalearthdata.com/downloads/10m-cultural-vectors/timezones/).

 <img src="img/solar-surface-animation.gif" width=1000>